-Picking a home with attractive amenities is the best way to help increase the value of your investment grade property.
+Picking a home with attractive amenities is the best way to help increase the value of high yield investments.
 The main features to look out for include:

 - A central bathroom with a bathtub which is popular with females and young children.

 - A home with private laundry facilities as opposed to a shared/communal area.